-One way to buy a house in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area is to go directly to the source.
+One way to buy a house in The USA is to go directly to the source.
 Many people don’t do this, only to find themselves ultimately paying the commission and other costs of working with an agent.
 You CAN buy a house without a middle-man.
 In our latest post, we will provide tips to help you save money by buying your next house without an agent!

 By purchasing a home directly from a seller, you cut out all of the fees and costs of having a middle-man involved.
 That said, buying a home can be a complicated process, so knowing what you are doing is a must.
 Some agents can be very helpful when buying a property, but in other situations, it is much more economical to do it on your own.
 Here are just a few things to consider to get you started!

 If you were to hire an agent, they would be able to provide you with information about local homes currently on the market as well as ones that have recently sold.
 This will help you to determine what you should pay for a home in the area.
 Take your time and do your research.
 Look at what the market is doing before you agree to buy a house.

 Before home shopping, make a list of the things you need, the things you want, and the things you absolutely won’t deal with.
 Set your maximum price and stick with it.
 People can find themselves buying with emotion, only to be stuck with buyers remorse down the road.
 Don’t get in a situation where you find yourself overpaying for a home.
 There will be nobody to stop you from making an offer on a property that is too high, so you need to be able to keep yourself in check!
 When looking at homes, make sure all of the items on your list are checked off!